agamagtdM10102148/commercialization-public/manufacture/desktop/deploy-push-button-reset-features.md

     -   **MinSize** - Specifies the minimum size of the system disk in megabytes (MB).
 Recovery process will not proceed if the system disk does not meet this minimum size.
     -   **DiskpartScriptPath** - Path to Diskpart script relative to install.wim location.
 The script should assume that all existing partitions have been deleted, and the system disk has focus in Diskpart.
     -   **OSPartition** - The partition to which the recovery image should be applied must be specified.
 The ESP or active partition must be on the same disk as the OS.
-    -   **WindowsREPartition**; **WindowsREPath –** (Optional) The location in which WinRE should be staged.
+    -   **WindowsREPartition**; **WindowsREPath** (Optional) The location in which WinRE should be staged.
 The WinRE boot image on the media will be copied and registered with the OS.
 (Same as running “reagentc.exe /setreimage”)

     If partitioning information is not specified in resetconfig.xml, users can still perform bare metal recovery using media they have created.
 However, the default/recommended partition layout for Windows 10 will be used instead.

-**Step 7: Create a diskpart script for initial deployment**
+## Step 7: Create a diskpart script for initial deployment

 1. Create a disk partitioning script for initial deployment.